Dual polyhedron: Self-dual polyhedra

-Topologically, a self-dual polyhedron is one whose dual has exactly the same connectivity between vertices, edges and faces.
+Topologically, a polyhedron is said to be self-dual if its dual has exactly the same connectivity between vertices, edges, and faces.
 Abstractly, they have the same Hasse diagram.

-A geometrically self-dual polyhedron is not only topologically self-dual, but its polar reciprocal about a certain point, typically its centroid, is a similar figure.
+Geometrically, it is not only topologically self-dual, but its polar reciprocal about a certain point, typically its centroid, is a similar figure.
 For example, the dual of a regular tetrahedron is another regular tetrahedron, reflected through the origin.

-Every polygon (that is, a two-dimensional polyhedron) is topologically self-dual, since it has the same number of vertices as edges, and these are switched by duality.
+Every polygon is topologically self-dual, since it has the same number of vertices as edges, and these are switched by duality.
 But it is not necessarily self-dual (up to rigid motion, for instance).
 Every polygon has a regular form which is geometrically self-dual about its intersphere: all angles are congruent, as are all edges, so under duality these congruences swap.
 Similarly, every topologically self-dual convex polyhedron can be realized by an equivalent geometrically self-dual polyhedron, its canonical polyhedron, reciprocal about the center of the midsphere.

 There are infinitely many geometrically self-dual polyhedra.
-The simplest infinite family are the canonical pyramids of n sides.
+The simplest infinite family is the pyramids.
 Another infinite family, elongated pyramids, consists of polyhedra that can be roughly described as a pyramid sitting on top of a prism (with the same number of sides).
 Adding a frustum (pyramid with the top cut off) below the prism generates another infinite family, and so on.

-There are many other convex, self-dual polyhedra.
-For example, there are 6 different ones with 7 vertices, and 16 with 8 vertices.
+There are many other convex self-dual polyhedra.
+For example, there are 6 different ones with 7 vertices and 16 with 8 vertices.

 A self-dual non-convex icosahedron with hexagonal faces was identified by Brückner in 1900.
 Other non-convex self-dual polyhedra have been found, under certain definitions of non-convex polyhedra and their duals.

 Dual polytopes and tessellations

-Duality can be generalized to n-dimensional space and dual polytopes; in two dimension these are called dual polygons.
+Duality can be generalized to n-dimensional space and dual polytopes; in two dimensions these are called dual polygons.

 The vertices of one polytope correspond to the (n − 1)-dimensional elements, or facets, of the other, and the j points that define a (j − 1)-dimensional element will correspond to j hyperplanes that intersect to give a (n − j)-dimensional element.
 The dual of an n-dimensional tessellation or honeycomb can be defined similarly.